Hertha BSC: A period of oscillation

 After spending the 2010–11 season in the 2.
 Bundesliga, Hertha secured its return to the Bundesliga for 2011–12 by winning 1–0 at MSV Duisburg with three matchdays to play in the season.
 Hertha, however, finished 16th in the 2011–12 Bundesliga and lost in the relegation playoff to Fortuna Düsseldorf to fall back to the 2.
 Bundesliga.

 In 2012–13, Hertha achieved promotion from the second division as champions for the second time in three seasons.
 On the opening day of the 2013–14 season, the club beat Eintracht Frankfurt 6–1 at the Olympiastadion to top the Bundesliga table at the end of matchday 1.

 On 5 February 2015 Pál Dárdai, Hertha's longest serving and most capped player ever with 366 appearances took over as the manager of the main squad.
 At the halfway point of the 2015–16 Bundesliga season, Hertha lay in third place, its highest position at the winter break since 2008–09.
 Despite a late-season slump, Hertha still finished in seventh place for the season, its highest finish in the Bundesliga since 2008–09 during which Hertha finished fourth.
 The seventh-place finish meant the club secured Europa League football for the 2016–17 season by the means of a third round play-off.
-Hertha lost the third round play-off 3–2 on aggregate to Brøndby, winning the first leg 1–0 in Berlin but losing the second away tie 3–1, with Teemu Pukki scoring a hat-trick for the Danish side.
+Hertha lost the third round play-off 3–2 on aggregate to Brøndby, winning the first leg 1–0 in Berlin, but losing the second away tie 3–1, with Teemu Pukki scoring a hat-trick for the Danish side.

 In the 2016–17 Bundesliga season, Hertha enjoyed its best ever start to a Bundesliga season in terms of points won during the opening eight matches, losing just one match – away against Bayern Munich – and forcing a draw away against Borussia Dortmund.
 At the 2016–17 Bundesliga winter break, Hertha stood at third place in the league, with nine wins, three draws and four losses.
-Hertha finished the season on 6th place and qualified for the 2017–18 Europa League.
+Hertha finished the season in 6th place and qualified for the 2017–18 Europa League.
 Their place in the group stage was secured on 27 May 2017, after Borussia Dortmund defeated Eintracht Frankfurt in the 2017 DFB–Pokal final.

 Lars Windhorst's era

-In June 2019, Lars Windhorst bought a stake in the club.
+In June 2019, Lars Windhorst bought a €125 million stake in the club.
 On 27 November 2019, Jürgen Klinsmann became the new manager of Hertha BSC, replacing Ante Čović.
 Klinsmann left the club on 11 February 2020, after only 76 days in charge.
 Assistant manager Alexander Nouri took interim charge of the team, before the permanent appointment of Bruno Labbadia on 9 April 2020.

-In 2020, Lars Windhorst bought an increased stake in the club.
+In 2020, Windhorst bought an increased stake in the club, bringing his total investment to almost $500 million.
+But sporting success did not follow.